kacimcafee/the-loft/README.md

 # Questions/Notes for Owners:

-    Chose to leave off allergy warnings/prices since you can't order online, focus is solely on menu items themselves
+    [ ] Took off news- too distracting

-    Do we have any catering photos?
+    [ ] Change color scheme? each page potentially a different color

-    Do we have PDF of phonebooth stories / transcript for stories?
+    [ ] Do we have PDF of phonebooth stories / transcript for stories?
 Do we want to include that, or just list the most popular stories people can hear?

-    Upload photos from previous location
+    [ ]  Upload photos from previous location in "about"